 The only integrated steel mill in New Zealand (NZ Steel) uses a unique iron making process that uses titomagnetitic iron sand extracted from the Waikato North Head mine site.
-NZ Steel uses a direct reduction process to smelt iron, where the primary reducing agent is sub-bituminous coal.
+NZ Steel uses a direct reduction process to make iron, where the primary reducing agent is coal.
 The molten pig-iron is converted to steel in a KOBM oxygen steel making furnace (a type of BOP).
 NZ Steel produces around 650kt of steel each year.
+All steel made at NZ Steel will be made via an EAF from 2026 onwards, utilising the local scrap steel resource.

-The steel is cast into slabs and then hot or cold rolled.
-The steel coil is either on-sold or further processed into products like pipe and hollow sections, welded structural beams and a range of cladding and roofing products.
-About 60% of the production from NZ Steel is exported.
-NZ Steel is also installing a billet plant at the Glenbrook site to produce billet for the manufacture of long steel products at the Otahuhu Rolling Mill and wire plant, previously operated by Pacific Steel.
+The steel is cast into slabs and then hot and subsequently cold rolled, or rolled into plate.
+The steel coil and plate is either on-sold or further processed into products, welded structural beams and a range of cladding and roofing products.
+NZ Steel has also installed a billet plant at the Glenbrook site to produce billet for the manufacture of long steel products at the Otahuhu Rolling Mill and wire plant, operated by Pacific Steel.